Yeo Guat Kwang

-Yeo Guat Kwang (杨木光 (Yáng Mùguāng); born 27 January 1961) is a former Singaporean politician.
-A former member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) representing the Ang Mo Kio–Hougang ward of Ang Mo Kio GRC between 2011 and 2015.
+Yeo Guat Kwang (杨木光 (Yáng Mùguāng); born 27 January 1961) is a Singaporean former politician.
+A former member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) for the Punggol South division of Cheng San Group Representation Constituency (GRC) between 1997 and 2001, the Aljunied–Hougang division of Aljunied GRC between 2001 and 2011, and the Ang Mo Kio–Hougang division of Ang Mo Kio GRC between 2011 and 2015.

 Education

 Yeo attended The Chinese High School and Nanyang Junior College, before graduating from the National University of Singapore in 1986 with a Bachelor of Arts degree in social sciences.

 He subsequently went on to complete a postgraduate diploma in education at the National Institute of Education at the Nanyang Technological University in 1987.

 He also completed a joint programme at the NUS Business School and Lee Kuan Yew School of Public Policy with a Master in Public Administration and Management degree in 2013.